shanto-kumar-saha/shanto-kumar-saha/README.md

 ## 🚀 About Me
-I'm an SQA Engineer who is deeply passionate about finding and tracking bugs in developing products, and providing customers with bug-free, high-quality software products.
+I'm an Software Quality Assurance Engineer who is deeply passionate about finding and tracking bugs in developing products, and providing customers with bug-free, high-quality software products.
 I consistently leverage my technical skills and innovative thinking to ensure the delivery of top-notch software products that not only meet but also exceed customer expectations."

 - 🔭 I’m currently working on  Web automation with selenium & Java
 - 🌱 I’m currently learning learning Automation tools & scripts